Our Answers to Your Questions

 Why do you seasonally close?

 We are truly a family business.
-Each and every seed is grown by us.
-Each and every facet of Great Lakes Staple Seeds, from growing the crops for seeds to website maintenance to order fulfillment is accomplished by just two people with one of us having a full-time, off-farm job.
-Seasonal closures allow us to focus on the important behind-the-scenes tasks of seed production while maintaining some semblance of sanity.
+Each and every facet of Great Lakes Staple Seeds, from growing the crops for seeds to website maintenance to order fulfillment is accomplished by two people with one of us having a full-time, off-farm job.
+(It's true we get seeds from John Sherck, but in reality the majority of the "behind-the-add-to-cart" logistics still falls on our southeast Michigan homestead team of two.)
+Seasonal closures allow us to focus on the important tasks of seed production while maintaining some semblance of sanity.
 I do list alternative sources for your consideration on our Community page.

 You are open after a seasonal closure but your inventory isn't fully updated yet?